MagmaFiendRightArm/Discord-Chat-Syntax/README.md

 ## usage

-copy and paste the desired trick into ur discord chat. some might need special perms or bots.
+Copy and paste the desired trick into your Discord chat.
+Some may require special permissions or bots.

 ## contribute

-feel free to add more by making a pull request.
+Feel free to add more by making a pull request.